fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 </dd>
 <dt>`prototree`</dt>
 <dd>
-A Panel is also a _[renderer component](../RendererComponents.md)_ – a type of Infusion component that uses the Infusion [Renderer](../Renderer.md) to render the view based on data in the component’s model.
+A Panel is also a _[Renderer component](../RendererComponents.md)_ – a type of Infusion component that uses the Infusion [Renderer](../Renderer.md) to render the view based on data in the component’s model.
 The _[prototree](../RendererComponentTrees.md)_ is the instructions for how the data in the component’s model maps to the template.
 Let’s look at this more closely: